 intergrowth of 1212C and 1223C structures.

 Like most "novel" materials, this compound displays unusual magnetic properties.
-Using twin Hall effect sensors (very low imposed magnetic field) a diamagnetic transition appears at around 100K. (see above plot).
-However, with an imposed field of 1.00 Oe, the Los Alamos Superconductivity Lab showed diamagnetism at lower temperatures (see below plot).
+With an imposed field of 1.00 Oe, the Los Alamos Superconductivity Lab showed the onset of diamagnetism near 89.5K (see below plot).
+Though the resistive Tc has increased, the magnetic Tc remains the same as that of Y123.

 Synthesis of the material was by the solid state reaction method.
 Stoichiometric amounts of the below precursors were mixed, pelletized and sintered for 11 hours at 890C.
 The pellet was then annealed for 10 hours at 500C in flowing O2.